 Awards are given to recognize the Top 10 individual performances and the Top 4 aggregate team performances.
-UC Hastings dominated the entire field, which featured top law schools from around the country, and their total award count was as follows:
+UC Law SF dominated the entire field, which featured top law schools from around the country, and their total award count was as follows:

 - 1st Place Team Mediation: Danielle Santucci, Andrea Isaacs, and Emily Lynch

 - 1st Place Mediation: Danielle Santucci

 - 2nd Place Team Advocacy: Danielle Santucci, Andrea Isaacs, and Emily Lynch

 - 3rd Place Team Mediation: Kerry Roberson, Rachel Lydon, and Olivia Molodanof

 - 4th Place Advocacy: Emily Lynch and Danielle Santucci

 - 6th Place Advocacy: Olivia Molodanof, Kerry Roberson

 - 9th Place Advocacy: Andrea Isaacs and Emily Lynch

 Remarkably, the two UC Law SF squads also tied for first place in the voting for the competitor-voted Spirit of Mediation Award, given to the team that competitors voted as the strongest performers and the best to work with in Mediation.